 H.C.
-Fenner Elementary students are expected to be in their classrooms at 7:45am.
-School dismissal is at 2:25pm.
-All students entering school after 7:45am must report to the office before proceeding to their classroom.
-School Doors will NOT be opened for students to enter the building until 7:30am.
-STUDENTS WILL NOT EXIT THEIR VEHICLE OR BUS UNTIL 7:30AM.
+Fenner Elementary students are expected to be in their classrooms at 7:45 a.m.
+School dismissal is at 2:30 p.m.
+All students entering school after 7:45 a.m. must sign in at the office before proceeding to their classroom.
+School Doors will NOT be opened for students to enter the building until 7:30 a.m.
+STUDENTS WILL NOT EXIT THEIR VEHICLE OR BUS UNTIL 7:30 a.m.
 Students may NOT be dropped off early.

-Parents' Right To Know:
+Parents' Right to Know: